-Convertible term life insurance definition: if life insurance is convertible, the policy can be changed from term life to a permanent option.
-The option allows you to convert all or a portion of the existing death benefit to permanent coverage, such as whole life or universal life, with no evidence of insurability required (i.e. no exam or health questions).
+If you choose to exercise this option, it allows you to convert all or a portion of the existing death benefit to permanent insurance coverage, such as whole life or universal life, with no evidence of insurability required (i.e. no medical exam or health questions).

 How is my new premium determined?

 Since your initial health class determines you conversion health class, you do not have to answer any questions regarding your health and lifestyle and you do not have to take a life insurance blood test or provide a urine sample.

 What are the advantages of convertible term life insurance?

 Price.
-There are many term life insurance pros but probably the most obvious is the initial low entry price.
+There are many term life insurance pros but probably the most obvious is the initial low entry premium payments.
 Term life is “pure” death insurance, meaning there is no cash value accumulation.
 The main purpose of the policy is to pay a death benefit to the beneficiary named in the policy.

 Income Tax Free.
 The next major advantage of term life insurance is the death benefit goes to the beneficiary income tax free.
 There are exceptions, such as when the policy names the estate of the deceased as the beneficiary, but the majority of the time life insurance is not taxed.

 Flexible.
 Another advantage of term life is that the terms are flexible.
-You can choose coverage for 1 year, 5, 10, 15, 20, 25 and 30 years.
-When the term of the policy ends, the policy is normally renewable on an annual basis.
+You can choose coverage different term periods, such as annual renewable term, 5, 10, 15, 20, 25 and 30 years.
+And when the term of the policy ends, the policy is normally renewable on an annual basis.

-So, if you develop some type of health condition that would either make it impossible or cost prohibitive to purchase another policy, you can always convert your term policy to permanent coverage, regardless of your health condition.
+So, if you develop some type of health condition that would either make it impossible or cost prohibitive to purchase another policy, you can always convert your term policy to permanent insurance coverage, regardless of your health condition.

 For example, suppose you take out a 20 year term upon getting married.
 You have 2 kids by age 40.
 Unfortunately, at age 42 you develop a rare disease that will either cause you to be declined for additional coverage or will make your premiums cost prohibitive.
-The good news is you have convertible term life insurance, which allows you to exercise the option to keep your coverage for the rest of your life by converting the term policy to whole life or universal life.
+The good news is you have convertible term life insurance, which allows you to exercise the option with the insurance company to keep your coverage for the rest of your life by converting the term policy to whole life or universal life.